darinnstathos/osticket-prereqs/README.md

  1. Use the link provided: click and download the PHP 7.3.8 [Leave all the files as they are, just download it straight away]

- **Side note: If this comes up when downloading, select 'Keep' and 'Keep All'
+ **Side note: If this comes up when downloading, select 'Keep' and 'Keep Anyway'

 <br>